bryanoliveira/sliding-puzzles-gym/README.md

 ## Usage

-To use the Sliding Puzzles Gym environment in your project, follow these steps:
+To use SPGym in your project, follow these steps:

 1. Import the environment: